 In October and November 2018, the Hillsdale College proudly displayed not only the total collection of intaglio prints, but the original artwork for each.
 The exhibit was at Hillsdale’s Daughtery Gallery.
 It was part of a regular rotating schedule of art exhibits by students, faculty, and from the College’s collections.
 For the current schedule, click here.

 I am often asked about these drawings by collectors wishing to know what they are worth.
 I am qualified neither to appraise art nor to testify to its genuinity, but I have talked to Mr. Hooper and offer what we know herewith.

-Except for one picture based on a sketch of her father by Sarah, each print was based on a famous photograph of Sir Winston.
-The publisher was Graphic House in New Jersey.
-The scheme was quite successful.
+Each picture was based on a famous photograph of Sir Winston.
+They range from childhood to old age.
+The publisher was Graphic House in New Jersey, and the scheme was quite successful.

-Very few full collections of these prints exist, and a complete set would be quite valuable.
-The smaller prints seem to be very numerous, but since they are not originals they carry no authenticity and no great value.
+Aside from the Hillsdale collection, few full sets of full-size prints exist, but the smaller versions seem to be very numerous.
+Since the latter are not originals, they carry no authenticity and no great value.
 The larger prints, properly authenticated, are worth much more.

 There is a huge residual interest in the “Visual Philosophy” series today, over four decades on.
 Many of the finest Churchill collections exhibit them.
 I am very glad that Hillsdale has acquired this collection, which will inspire new generations of Churchillians.